ESTIA-Roboticadour/BluePoint/README.md

 #### ⚙️ Configuration

-Open the script `scripts/installer.sh` in a text editor and edit/verify the configurations paths (in the editable section).
+Open the script `scripts/installer.sh` in a text editor, then edit / check the configurations paths (in the editable section).

 Default values are:
 ```bash